jacksonsteiner/Port-Gopper/README.md

     cd Port-Gopper
     make

-This makes a `bin` directory in the Port-Gopper folder builds both the client and server into there.
+This builds both the client and server into a new `bin` directory within the Port-Gopper folder.
 Run `Port-Gopper` to first start the server, then `Port-Gopper-Client` to specify the server IP, your desired port range to hop over, and a message to send.
 Both the client and server will output how many bytes they sent and over which port before the message is displayed in its entirety by the server.